-Our Max Cousins visited Fogo and Santiago in Cape Verde in October 2022 with his friend Stuart.
-Here’s Max’s account of their guided ascent of Fogo Volcano summit.
-This is a continuation from yesterday which you can read at Fogo: Born of Fire.
+Our Max Cousins visited the islands of Fogo and Santiago, with his friend Stuart, in October 2022.
+Here’s Max’s account of their guided ascent of (this is a continuation from Max’s other blog Fogo: Born of Fire.)

 “The time starts with a 5.
 It’s early but we’re very awake as this is summit day.